Sword of the Stars: The Pit

 Sword of the Stars: The Pit is a roguelike video game developed by Kerberos Productions.
 It is set in the universe of the game Sword of the Stars and is self-published through funding from an Indiegogo campaign.
 It was released on GamersGate on February 21, 2013, and later on Steam on March 8.

 The player controls a character exploring an ancient alien facility (called "The Pit") to find a potential cure for a plague that has devastated the human population of the planet.
 The game's difficulty increases as the player progresses deeper into the alien facility.

+A spinoff of the game, The Pit: Infinity, was released November 11, 2019.
+An official sequel, Sword of the Stars: The Pit 2, was released on early access on Steam October 22, 2021.